mei-friend/mei-friend.github.io/pages/quickstart.md

 ### Saving your work

 Now that you've completed work on this encoding, you will want to save a local copy.
-To avoid overwriting the unedited version, you may wish to change the filename -- to do this, simply click on it in the file status display area and change it to `example-modified.mei` (or however you see fit).
+To avoid overwriting the unedited version, you may wish to change the filename &ndash; to do this, simply click on it in the file status display area and change it to `example-modified.mei` (or however you see fit).

 Use `File->Save MEI` to download a copy of your modified MEI to your hard drive.
 Notice that the file status display's change indicator is now reset, since there have been no changes (yet) since your last save.

-Note that mei-friend is also able to commit changes directly to a GitHub repository - for more on this, see [Working with GitHub](docs/github).
+Note that mei-friend is also able to commit changes directly to a GitHub repository &ndash; for more on this, see [Working with GitHub](docs/github).

 ## What next?